4c65736975/headerWizard/README.md

 ## About the project

-AutoHeader extension for Visual Studio Code enhances your coding experience by allowing you to effortlessly add custom headers to specified file types.
+HeaderWizard extension for Visual Studio Code enhances your coding experience by allowing you to effortlessly add custom headers to specified file types.
 With this extension, you can define templates for headers tailored to different file extensions, ensuring consistency and compliance with project standards.

 ### Key Features:
 - **Custom Templates**: Define unique header templates for various file types, such as .lua, .cpp, .java, etc.